cycle-five/andy-coin/README.md

 ## Conclusion

-AndyCoin Bot is now fully containerized and can be deployed in various environments:
+AndyCoin Bot is fully containerized and can be deployed in various environments:

 - **Docker/Docker Compose**: For simple, local deployments
 - **Kubernetes**: For scalable, orchestrated deployments